Advance Wars: Days of Ruin

-Days of Ruin features a darker and more serious tone and atmosphere in contrast to the previous installments, with a new storyline and setting independent of the previous games.
+Days of Ruin features a grim and more serious tone and atmosphere in contrast to the previous light-hearted installments, with a new storyline, characters and setting independent of the previous games.
 Set amidst a post-apocalyptic world, the story focuses on the Rubinelle 12th Battalion, one of the surviving remnants of the military of the country of Rubinelle, which had been locked in a century-long war with its rival, Lazuria, prior to a devastating global meteor shower.
-In the aftermath, the Battalion devotes itself to assisting survivors and restoring order, despite the shattered nations renewing their war against each other and an uncurable disease ravaging both sides.
+In the aftermath, the Battalion devotes itself to assisting survivors and restoring order, despite the shattered nations renewing their war against each other and an incurable disease ravaging both sides.
 Meanwhile, a mysterious faction with unknown motives takes advantage of the destruction and pushes both sides deeper into conflict from behind the scenes.

 Gameplay

 The primary objective in Days of Ruin is for the player to use their military force to defeat the enemy's force.
 Except for certain single player missions with special objectives, there are two ways to defeat an opponent: destroy all of the enemy's units or capture their headquarters.
 The battle system is turn-based; two-to-four forces, each headed by a commanding officer (CO), take turns building and commanding units on grid-based maps.
 Every turn, units, which consist of ground, sea, and air units, can move across the different types of terrain and attack enemy units or perform other actions, such as submerging a submarine or resupplying friendly units.
 Many factors can affect the battle, such as fog of war, a phenomenon that prevents players from seeing enemy units other than those in the visual range of their own units; various weather conditions; and CO powers.